jemik/LinProcMon/README.md

 ./realtime_memdump_tool --help
 ```

-### Sandbox Mode (New!)
+### Sandbox Mode

-Execute and monitor a specific binary or script for malicious behavior:
+Execute and monitor a specific binary or script for malicious behavior. **IMPORTANT**: `--sandbox` must always be the LAST argument, as everything after it is passed to the sandboxed program.

 **Monitor binary execution:**
 ```bash